HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Data Science/Hadoop Developer.md

 Welcome to the Hadoop Developer Interview Preparation !
 This resource is designed to help you ace your Hadoop Developer interviews with confidence.

+Information Technology (IT) encompasses the use, development, and management of computer systems, software, networks, and databases to store, retrieve, transmit, and protect information.
+Data Science, a subfield of IT, focuses on extracting insights and knowledge from large volumes of data using various statistical techniques, programming skills, and domain expertise.
+A Hadoop Developer is an IT professional specializing in the Hadoop framework, an open-source software that enables distributed storage and processing of big data across clusters of computers.
+These professionals design, develop, and maintain Hadoop applications, ensuring efficient data analysis and storage.
+They possess strong programming skills in languages like Java, Python, and SQL, along with expertise in distributed computing and data management.

 ## 🚀 Overview

 Whether you're a seasoned Hadoop Developer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Hadoop Developer interviews to help you prepare and succeed.